COVID-19 in babies and children

 - New nasal congestion

 Factors used to decide whether to test your child for COVID-19 may differ depending on where you live.
-In the U.S., the doctor will determine whether to conduct diagnostic tests for COVID-19 based on your child's signs and symptoms, as well as whether your child has had close contact with someone diagnosed with COVID-19.
-The doctor may also consider testing if your child is at higher risk of serious illness.
+In the U.S., a health care provider will determine whether to conduct diagnostic tests for COVID-19 based on your child's symptoms, as well as whether your child has had close contact with someone diagnosed with COVID-19.
+A health care provider may also consider testing if your child is at higher risk of serious illness.

 To test for COVID-19, a health care provider uses a long swab to take a sample from the back of the nose (nasopharyngeal swab).
 The sample is then sent to a lab for testing.
 If your child is coughing up phlegm (sputum), that may be sent for testing.